Free Comic Book Day: History

 While giving out free comic books on FCBD, participating retailers often run additional promotions.
 This can include sales on selected merchandise, creator signings, prize raffles, cosplay contests, charity drives, karaoke, and art exhibitions.
 The event quickly grew to become a major celebration of comic book culture and fan clubs may volunteer to support local stores and help manage the crowds of people attracted to the event.
 Cosplayers may be enlisted to entertain the lines outside the stores and pose for photos.

 Among some retailers, FCBD has been more grandly organized.
 An FCBD "shop hop" cross-promotion in London, Ontario, Canada, encourages people to visit five downtown comic shops for entry into a prize draw, and has evolved into a street festival.
 Cosplayers parade along the street, which is chalked with murals, and many other businesses along the route cater to the theme.
 Mesa, Arizona, and Portsmouth, England, have each expanded FCBD into a two-day comics convention.

 The COVID-19 pandemic caused the cancellation of FCBD 2020.
 Alt Free Comic Days was held online on that weekend, streaming panel discussions with comics creators and artists.
 In mid-June, Diamond Comics announced that the planned titles would be released weekly as Free Comic Book Summer from July 15 to September 9.
 In 2021, FCBD was held on August 14, when COVID-19 restrictions had eased somewhat.
 That year's event was received as a big day for fans in the absence of comic book conventions and other major gatherings.
 However, delays in shipping led to the event being postponed for overseas retailers.
-The twentieth anniversary of the event was held May 7, 2022.
+From the twentieth anniversary edition of the event, held May 7, 2022, FCBD returned to the first Saturday in May.